 The MSA team is unique to the industry in that it combines the experience of bomb technicians with dog training professionals.
 The result is a best-in-class training team that makes all the difference.

-MSA Director of Canine Training Michael Wynn is instrumental in ensuring superior training of our explosive detection dogs and handlers.
+MSA Director of Canine Training Michael Wynn is instrumental in ensuring superior training of our explosive and firearms detection dogs and handlers.
 Mike is a retired Connecticut State Trooper who was a Master Trainer and lead instructor for the Connecticut State Police Canine Program.
 With over 20 years’ experience training police work dogs, he is a leader in the industry.